zenomt/jsonld-terse/api.md

         "@type": "store:Order",
         "rdfs:comment": "Open order 1234",
         "schema:orderStatus": { "@id": "schema:OrderProcessing" },
-        "store:cancel": { "@id": "/orders/1234/cancel/4DEC82DE" }
+        "store:cancel": { "@id": "/orders/1234/cancel/4DEC82DE", "@type": [ "store:Cancel", "api:Action" ] }
     }

-The `store:cancel` property above asserts that the action target `/orders/1234/cancel/4DEC82DE` is _bound_ to the order resource `/orders/1234`, and that a `POST` to that action target will cancel this order.
-The client application is expected to understand the semantics of the `store:cancel` property to use it.
+The `store:cancel` property above, being a sub-property of `api:idempotentAction`, asserts that the action target `/orders/1234/cancel/4DEC82DE` is _bound_ to the order resource `/orders/1234`, and that a `POST` to that action target will cancel this order.
+The client is expected to understand the semantics of the `store:cancel` property to use it.

 To attempt to cancel this order as long as it’s in the same state as shown above, perform a conditional HTTP `POST` to the `store:cancel` target URL: